caboodle-tech/jams-edu/README.md

 # JamsEDU

 JamsEDU (Jamstack for Education) is a feature rich but simplistic to use [Jamstack](https://jamstack.org/) application designed for educational content.
 Originally designed to help rapidly develop and deploy University courses, JamsEDU is the perfect way to quickly create secure static websites for STEM focused content.
-View the [JamsEDU (jamsedu.com)](https://jamsedu.com) website for a live demo.
+View the [JamsEDU website](https://jamsedu.com) for a live demo.

 ## Features